 - There are some instances where you may need to give your legal name to a faculty or staff person:

-- Travel arrangements for courses or for extra-curricular activities may require your legal name.
+- Travel arrangements for courses, athletics or other activities may require your legal name.

 - Applications for fellowships or internships through Williams may require your legal name.

 - If you are asking a faculty member to write a letter of recommendation supporting an application, you may need to supply your legal name to that faculty member.

 Will my legal name persist or be available on some documents?
 Yes.
 Here are the areas your legal name will appear:

 - High school and college transcripts, including study away or summer school transcripts, generally will use your legal name and these are available to faculty and academic staff.
 Filed petitions such as major and concentration declarations, independent study, and WSP 99 forms are also available to faculty and academic staff.
 If you wish that your legal name be redacted from these documents, you may make that request to the Registrar’s Office.